joyceeexinyiwang/SCSThesis/ProgressLog.md

 try netmapper stuff

-### Wed 11/7/2018

-install ORA pro

-ask Dave and Matt for scripts

-- profile agents and scrape agent data
-- get ORA dynamic report

-profile agents by
+**Profile agents** by
-- profession (news orgs, journalist working for a news org, citizen journalist, and other citizens, by [verified status](https://help.twitter.com/en/managing-your-account/about-twitter-verified-accounts) and account description)
+- profession (bot, news orgs, journalist working for a news org, citizen journalist, and other citizens, by [verified status](https://help.twitter.com/en/managing-your-account/about-twitter-verified-accounts) and account description)
 - influence (high/mid/low profile, by follower number)
-- activeness (how frequently they post on Twitter, average tweets in the last n days) some example types
+- activeness (how frequently they post on Twitter, average tweets in the last n days)

-- POTUS (other, high profile, active)
-- NYTimes (news orgs, high profile, active)
-- [@ArturoFernandez](https://twitter.com/ArturoFernandez) (individual journalist, mid profile, active)
-- [Pittsburgh Jewish Chronicle](https://twitter.com/PittJewishChron) (news orgs, mid profile, active)
-- [carolyn limnyuy](https://twitter.com/CarolineBeriny1) (other, low profile, active)
+> bot detection

+> news agency detection

 > which kinds of agents are most common?

 > how do these agents interact with each other?

+existing ways to profile agents:
+???

+### Friday 11/16/2018
+Observations

+### Thursday 11/15/2018
+find topic groups, find active agents, find key stories (who tweets what), find key agents in the stories

+### Wednesday 11/14/2018

+verical and horizonal propagation

+vertical stories (tweets on a micro scale) v.s. horizontal stories (tweets on a macro scale)

+agent classification:
+- use percentile to set thresholds for influence?

+tweet classification:
+- opinion strength
+- rt/quote/reply

+thread classification:

+louvain clustering? (density of topics, density of groups)

+collect Stan Lee data (but this is not really news, more like entertainment news)

+- ORA pro for Mac doesn't load data, can i get ORA pro for windows
+  - send messages to ORA Google Group (CASOS Ora join group and ask the questions)
+- tools to calculate half-life?
+  - email Kathleen (also schedule monday meeting)
+  - email Sameet

+- use Matt's script to detect news agencies

+- existing ways to profile agents

 ---